jamessutton600613-png/GQR/README.md

 - Is fully compatible with standard decoherence theory
 - Concerns ultrafast, geometry-gated quantum transitions whose outcomes are fixed prior to environmental decoherence
+- In some applications, the effective Hamiltonian dimensionality is **unusual or extended** as a consequence of geometric constraint, coupling, or coarse-grained representation.
+  This does not imply new quantum postulates, but reflects a modelling choice appropriate to geometry-gated and multi-centre systems.

 ---